-About the program
+About our program

 The general surgery residency program at OHSU is one of the nation’s largest, graduating 13 residents per year.
 In addition to its size, the program is unique because it offers a breadth of diversity in training via rotations at eight different hospitals in the Portland metropolitan area, and one in southern Oregon.
-The hospitals include a University-based medical center, a VA medical center, an HMO, and community-based hospitals.
+The hospitals include a University-based medical center, a VA medical center, Children’s hospitals, an HMO, and community-based hospitals.
 Residents are exposed to a wide variety of teaching and practice models.

-The residency also includes an optional year of clinical research (granted through an application process in the resident’s third clinical year of training) or a year of rural surgery training in the Oregon towns of Grants Pass and Coos Bay.
-The rural surgery year is counted as a clinical year of training by the American Board of Surgery.
-Two residents are eligible each academic year, as selected by the Program Director.
+The residency also includes optional training in the Oregon towns of Grants Pass and Coos Bay.
+This rural surgery 6 months to a year is counted as clinical training by the American Board of Surgery.
+Six residents are eligible each academic year, as selected by the Program Director.
 Residents participate in cases with urologists, orthopedic surgeons, and obstetrician-gynecologists, along with general surgeons.

 Most general surgery residents elect to do one year of clinical research between their third and fourth years of training.
 After their proposal is reviewed and accepted by the Department of Surgery Research Committee, residents begin their research year on July 1.
 In addition to research, residents in their research year take occasional call when necessary, participate on a variety of OHSU Committees, and assist with the general surgery residency interview process.
 A second year of research is often possible.

 Upon completion of the residency training program, many residents opt to do specialty fellowships.
 Recent graduates have obtained fellowships in such institutions as Johns Hopkins, Memorial Sloan Kettering Cancer Center, and the Cleveland Clinic.
 However, residents are well prepared to enter the independent practice of general surgery if they decide to forego additional training.
-Learn more about our ACS Transition to Practice Program.

 For further information regarding the general surgery residency program at OHSU, please contact us.